RutaCodes/WaterQualityNY/CEC_CorrelationAnalysis/ReadMe.md

+*CEC_corr_analysis.R* - code that analyzes correlation patterns among samples as well as detected compounds.

+*CEC_use_info_dataset.csv* - information about contaminants that were detected in samples.

+Dataset with detected concentration values will be shared after this project is published.

 # Correlation Analysis

 The spearman rank correlation coefficient (rho) was used to analyze monotonicity of observed changes and quantify similarity in CEC occurrence patterns.
 Spearman rank